 43 years after that photo was taken I realise that one good photo can still bring back a thousand treasured memories.
 I am now not going to lose any sleep over chronology, exact names of places and the kind of minor details which I thought would be important.
 They won’t be important to anyone finding the photos in the future.

 My grandmother passed away in August 1984 and with each subsequent year, fewer and fewer of us gather at the old shophouse for Chinese New Year.
-One final thing I realised: it wasn’t the shophouse that provided such happy memories but grandmother the people in it.
+One final thing I realised: it wasn’t the shophouse that provided such happy memories but grandmother and the people in it.
 As such it is a folly to attach too much importance to a physical building.

 This Chinese New Year, a few of my cousins and I met in our London townhouse and most recently, Hong Kong Cousin, Boston Cousin and I met up in Boston.
 The spirit of grandmother lives on and she would be very pleased indeed that there is still always plenty to eat and drink when her family meet up with each other.